pts/movemetafs/README.txt

 short names is done when a file is tagged, untagged (or its description is changed etc.).

+The reason why the `user.mmfs.' prefix was chosen for the POSIX extended attributes was that FUSE works with `user.' only (other attributes are not returned to the process), but `user.' is too broad and generic.

 Why did we choose Linux?

 -- We like all Unix systems in general, however FUSE doesn't run on many